 Believe it or not, there's nothing magical about seeing your breath when it's cold outside.
 It's just science at work.

 You may already know that when you breathe in, your body takes in oxygen from the air.
 When you breathe out, your lungs expel carbon dioxide back into the air.
-But the breath you breathe out contains more than just carbon dioxide.
+But the breath you breathe out contains more than just carbon dioxide--it also contains nitrogen, oxygen, and argon.

 When you exhale (breathe out), your breath also contains moisture.
 Because your mouth and lungs are moist, each breath you exhale contains a little bit of water in the form of water vapor (the gas form of water).